GoogleChromeLabs/benchmark-workloads/README.md

 ```

 The workloads server depends on a `workloads.config.json` file, which contains a list of apps to run.

-The `ports` key is a list of ports to start a server on.
+- The `ports` key is a list of ports to start a server on.
-The `workloads` key contains an array of workloads.
+- The `workloads` key contains an array of workloads.

+Each workload contains the following keys:
 - `name`: Package name of the workload.
 - `type`: Build type, to determine how to run it Currently only `static` is supported.
-- `meta`: Additional information (optional)
-  - `buildVersion`: Package build version.
-  - `frameworkName`: Name of the framework used.
-  - `frameworkVersion`: Version of the framework used.

 ```json
 {